matthew7j2014/pokemon-5e/campaign.md

 *Read aloud as the party approaches what they think is their final objective:*

-*Lieutenant Wavelength steps into the chamber, but she's not surprised.
+*Lieutenant Wavelength is waiting in the chamber, but she's not surprised.
 She's smiling.
 "Welcome," she says calmly.
 "I was wondering how long it would take you to find your way here.
 Did you really think we didn't know you were coming from the moment you left Pewter City?"*

 **The Horrible Realization:**

 *"The Stone Caravan encounter on Route 3?
-Those were my operatives, providing exactly the intelligence I wanted you to have.
 The Pokemon Center on Route 4?
-You were supposed to discover it, gather that specific information.
 Your entry into Mt.
 Moon?
 Whichever route you chose, my guards had orders to let you through eventually."*

 *Her smile widens.*

-*"The 'evidence' you found about overloading the fragment?
-We wrote those research notes.
-The 'weakness' in our defenses?
-Carefully planned gaps.
-You've been following a script, and you've played your parts beautifully."*
+*"You've been following a script, and you've played your parts beautifully."*

 **The Real Weapon:**